 Consider past incidents, current training intensity, and the environment where your horse spends most of its time.
 This initial assessment helps narrow down which bell boots will offer the best protection.
 If your horse needs comprehensive leg and hoof protection, explore the Horse Protection Essentials Collection for additional options tailored to specific disciplines.

-Step 2: Determine the Right Type and Material
+Step 2: Pick the Right Material and Style

 Next, match the type of bell boots to your horse's activity level and temperament.
 For high-energy horses or demanding sports like eventing, ballistic nylon or impact-resistant materials offer robust defense.
 Sensitive horses may prefer soft rubber or neoprene models for their flexibility and comfort.